malxau/os2api/README.md

 ## What's included?

-- A completely new OS/2 header file, `inc/os2.h` which is a recreation of the API based on documentation, internet research, and assembly includes to be new and unencombered.
+- inc - A completely new OS/2 header file, `inc/os2.h` which is a recreation of the API based on documentation, internet research, and assembly includes to be new and unencombered.
-- A new import library, `lib/os2.lib`, generated here, also new and unencombered.
+- lib - A new import library, `lib/os2.lib`, generated here, also new and unencombered.
-- A trivial C runtime library, heavily patterned on minicrt, so that it's possible to do common C operations.
+- asm, crt - A trivial C runtime library, heavily patterned on minicrt, so that it's possible to do common C operations.
 This isn't as nice as a "real" one, but...well, it's unencombered.
+- dos - A library to extend the Family API on DOS.
-- A demonstration program putting it all together.
+- dir - A demonstration program putting it all together.

 ## Building